 Personal statement prompts tend to be targeted.
 Engineering schools want to know what specific qualities or experiences make each student a good fit for their programs.
 Common inquiries include recalling a time you solved a problem, explaining why you applied, describing your academic goals and intentions, and addressing any extenuating circumstances that might have impacted your school record.
 Rather than offering a broad synopsis of your life, choose the experience or intent most relevant to the question and explore it in depth.

-The Massachusetts Institute of Technology offers advice for writing an in-depth personal statement for engineering school using the “qualified match” approach.
+The Massachusetts Institute of Technology Graduate School offers advice for writing an in-depth personal statement for engineering schools using the “qualified match” approach.
 The steps include:

 3. Be relevant

 If a personal statement has only one goal, it is to be shown to a review committee that you are the right fit for its school.
 That’s why applicants to Stanford University’s Institute for Computational & Mathematical Engineering are asked to specify their personal and professional goals in their statement of purpose, as well as discuss their developments and intentions for study and life beyond their doctoral program.